alfonsoGarnett/omniRemover/README.md

 # omniRemover
-A basic tool for the removal of annoying surveys, and the enabling of content hidden by them.
+A basic tool for manipulation of the DOM.
-So far automatic survey detection is **VERY** lacking, but manual tools can be useful.

 To use, type "javascript: " in your browser, followed by the code contained within the **omniRemoval.js** file, or paste the code inside of a console (preferably), normally triggered by pressing CTRL + SHIFT + I.